Select variant

 Using camouflage patterns strategically

-From Flecktarn to Multicam: Camouflage Patterns Compared
+From Flecktarn to Multicam: a comparison of camouflage patterns

-Camouflage Through the Ages
+Camouflage through the ages

 Camouflage is international – but not identical.
 Each country develops patterns tailored to its native terrain – from Canadian coniferous forests to the Mediterranean region.